oneapi-src/oneMKL/README.md

 ## Contributing

-You can contribute to this project and also contribute to the specification for this project, read the [CONTRIBUTING](CONTRIBUTING.md) page for more information.
+You can contribute to this project and also contribute to [the specification for this project](https://spec.oneapi.io/versions/latest/elements/oneMKL/source/index.html).
+Please read the [CONTRIBUTING](CONTRIBUTING.md) page for more information.
 You can also contact oneMKL developers and maintainers via [UXL Foundation Slack](https://slack-invite.uxlfoundation.org/) using [#onemkl](https://uxlfoundation.slack.com/archives/onemkl) channel.

 ---